When you really stop and think about it, a lot is expected from the leaders and managers within our organizations.

 Your brain is the most powerful organ in your body.
 It not only is responsible for our all of our internal processes, such as thoughts and sensations, but is also responsible for every movement we make.
 It’s important to give it a rest!
 This should consist of exercising both mentally and physically, by practicing mindfulness or going for a run.
 Make it consistent!
 Managing your stress effectively isn’t one big vacation or break, but lots of small decisions made to take care of yourself every day.

 Try and be task-driven and problem-solving focused.
 This means being mindful and intentional about compartmentalizing non-productive emotional expression, especially while at work.
 Use lists and calendar systems to set hard deadlines for yourself.
 This requires looking forward and scheduling your time to make sure you’re taking advantage of every moment.
 Reward yourself when you reach those deadlines and don’t be overly critical toward yourself when you don’t.

 Use your team effectively!
 Seeking support from your team and the people around you is incredibly important.
 Examine your workload and determine what can be delegated out to others.
 Next, communicate your expectations for them, as well as the product, clearly.
 Collaborate on deadlines with your team.
 This ultimately requires that you trust your team and that you allow them to work autonomously.
 This

 can help to take some of the pressure off of you at work and move you a few steps back from the edge.

-Learn more about stress management by signing up for the free webinar, Working Through Stress: Practical Tips for Performing Under Pressure, presented By Dr. Kayla LeLeux-LaBarge.
+Learn more about stress management by watching the free webinar, Working Through Stress: Practical Tips for Performing Under Pressure, presented By Dr. Kayla LeLeux-LaBarge.